MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/langchain.md

 ---
-title: Develop application with LangChain and Azure AI studio
+title: Develop application with LangChain and Azure AI Foundry
 titleSuffix: Azure AI Foundry
-description: This article explains how to use LangChain with models deployed in Azure AI studio to build advance intelligent applications.
+description: This article explains how to use LangChain with models deployed in Azure AI Foundry portal to build advance intelligent applications.
 manager: scottpolly
 ms.service: azure-ai-studio
 ms.topic: how-to